Joshoneill6649/smishing-nlp-josh-oneill/README.md

-Pulling down the folder and installing dependecies
+Pulling down the folder and installing dependencies

 ==============================================================================